• Skip to primary navigation

 Is Momad worth it?
 Our opinion:

 Yes!
-With its immersive tour of Croatian art, the museum offers the perfect cultural counterpoint to the historic Old Town.
+With its immersive tour of Croatian art, the museum offers the perfect cultural counterpoint to the historical tour of the Old Town.
 With nearly 3,000 works spanning the late 19th century to the present day, the museum offers a comprehensive panorama of the Croatian art scene.
-You can also take advantage of the museum’s terraces and its incredible panorama of Dubrovnik’s ramparts.
+You can also enjoy the museum’s terraces and its incredible panorama of Dubrovnik’s ramparts.
+One of the city’s best attractions !

 Momad, Dubrovnik - visit